Governance, risk and compliance (GRC): Definitions and resources

 Organizations face a rapidly changing and increasingly complex business climate.
 Whether you’re part of a large corporation, government agency, small business or nonprofit, you’ll face numerous challenges, including:

-• Increase of third-party relationships and associated governance challenges
+- Increase in third-party relationships and associated governance challenges

-• Potential legal and financial consequences resulting from lack of effective oversight and overlooking critical threats
+- Potential legal and financial consequences resulting from a lack of effective oversight and overlooking critical threats

 Too often, organizations believe that buying a single GRC platform or forming a specialized department will help resolve all of their GRC-related concerns.
 However, a robust GRC strategy is more than a specific tool or set of roles.
-An effective implementation involves:
+A practical implementation involves:

 While employees may have opened the accounts, the bank created an aggressive culture where short-term profits reigned over ethical conduct.
-Corporations today are under scrutiny from regulators, shareholders, and the public to uphold ethical values, intensifying the need for GRC practices that prioritize long-term performance and detect risks before they escalate.
+Corporations today are under scrutiny from regulators, shareholders, and the public to uphold ethical values.
+This intensifies the need for GRC practices prioritizing long-term performance and detecting risks before they escalate.

 Focusing on the above can help you prioritize your needs and select the right array of tools and processes that support your goals without slowing down or overcomplicating day-to-day operations.

-Organizations that can implement a cohesive, integrated set of processes and technologies can expect benefits like:
+Organizations that can implement a cohesive, integrated set of processes and technologies can expect the following:

 The standard components of a strong GRC strategy include, but are not limited to: